 - There should be a quick response after a disaster or failure to catch up with most of the data that are in the danger.

-- The first step is to prepare the RTO and RPO requirements, just after the problem occurs.
+- Firstly, prepare the RTO & RPO requirements, just after the problem occurs.
 This will help to follow the process smoothly.

-- Then, discuss with the IT department to understand the amount of data that needs to be achieved.
+- Then, IT department will discuss and understand the amount of data that needs to be achieved.

 - Now, you need to ensure that all the necessary tools are available to replicate the data.
 All of this should be done within the RPO limit.
 The lesser the RPO, you have decided, the more effort is required to replicate everything.